genbing99/Covid-19_Dashboard/README.md

 For the Twitter access, please provide your own tokens at js/queryTwitter.php.

-If you have any inquiries, please email me, Liong Gen Bing at genbing67@gmail.com or the collaborators, Ngiu Jin Tian Ci (j1nngiu@gmail.com) and Leow Yen Siang (yensiang99@hotmail.com).
+If you have any inquiries, please email me, Liong Gen Bing at genbing67@gmail.com.